nsw-education/doestyle/CONTRIBUTING.md

 We use a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
 Any new feature, fix, documentation or other change should be made in a new branch.
 We use branch name prefixes to denote the type of work: `feature/`, `bugfix/`, `hotfix/` etc.

 Branches can be merged into `main` via pull request after they have passed automated testing and been approved by a reviewer.

+### Versioning and releases

+We try to use [semantic versioning](https://semver.org/).
+In-development versions should have the same version number as the last release, with an [additional version suffix starting with 9](https://r-pkgs.org/lifecycle.html#sec-lifecycle-version-number-tidyverse) - e.g. 0.2.1.9000.

 ### Continuous integration and testing